Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Results

-We observe experimentally that both of the optical cycles investigated lead to population leaking into the $12\,457.29$-cm$^{-1}$ state, which makes this state a natural choice for the metastable state in the OMG protocol.
+We observe experimentally that both of the optical cycles investigated lead to population leaking into the $12\,457.29$-cm$^{-1}$ state, which makes this state a natural choice for the metastable state in the $omg$ qubit protocol.
 From now on, we will refer to this state as the ``Gollum'' state.
 So far, the fastest way to transfer the ground-state population to this level is by applying $313$-nm light, which pumps the population into the state via its strong leakage channels.
 A population imbalance between the $F = \sfrac{11}{2}$ and $\sfrac{13}{2}$ sublevels can be created by coupling one of them to a different level, e.g., with $846$, $1153$, or $1287$-nm light.
 Addressing both HFS sublevels with these lasers will fully recover the population from this level.

-To test if the Gollum state lives long enough to be used as a qubit state, we measured its decay time using a pump-probe approach, with the result shown in FIG.\,\ref{fig:gollum-zeeman}(a).
-In this measurement, the $313$-nm laser is used to ``pump'' the population into the metastable state, while the closed $450$-nm cycle serves as the ``probe.''
+To test if the Gollum state lives long enough to be used as a qubit state, we measured its decay time using a pump-probe approach, with the result shown in Figure~\ref{fig:gollum-zeeman}(a).
+In this measurement, the $313$-nm laser is used to ``pump'' the population into the metastable state, while the closed $450$-nm cycle serves as the ``probe''.
 The $846$-nm laser is used as a repumper to return the population from the Gollum state back into the $450$-nm probe cycle for detection.
+The fractional population of the Gollum state at the time of the repumping process is equal to the fractional ``recovered signal'' shown on the $y$-axis of Figure~\ref{fig:gollum-zeeman}(a) and given by Eq.\,\eqref{eq:gollum-population} in Methods.
+This measurement scheme is shown in Figure~\ref{fig:gollum-zeeman}(b) and described in more detail in Methods.